seqan/seqan/manual/source/Tutorial/Algorithms/GraphAlgorithms.rst

 ================

 Learning Objective
-  This tutorial shows how to use graphs in SeqAn and their functionality.
+  This tutorial shows how to use some graph algorithms in SeqAn.
+In particular we will use the dijkstra algorithm to find shortest path and viterbi Algorithm to compute Viterbi path of a sequence.

 Difficulty
   Average